Have you watched the 1978 sci-fi horror classic, The Invasion of the Body Snatchers?

 True entrepreneurs value positive action over perfectionism every day of the week.
-Their key objective is to get their products, services and content out the gate and into the hands of their customers – the people who need it.
+Their key objective is to get their products, services and content out the gate and into the hands of their customers — the people who need it the most.
 They value taking action, getting things done and moving forward.

 The reason for this disparity between employees and entrepreneurs?

 Employees think about how their work reflects on them.
-They’re motivated by self-interest.
-Entrepreneurs think about how their work affects and helps others.
+While entrepreneurs think about how their work affects and helps others.
 They’re motivated by service.
 That’s why done supersedes perfect.
-Always
+Always.